the-other-mariana/3dsmax-plugins/03082020/README.md

 Click Undo btn every time you want to re-run a code.

 Clear Listener: Edit > Clear All

+To move object to exact position: select object + w, and bottom right corner

 ## Examples
 ```